How to Return Value if Cell is Blank (12 Ways)

 Lr will give you the last row of your data table and the FOR loop is used for performing the actions for rows from 5 To Lr.
 Here, 5 is for the first row of the range.

 When Cells(n, “D”).Value = “” becomes TRUE, then the following line will continue and give the output in the adjacent cell as “Not Delivered”.
-Here, the adjacent cell will be selected by Cells(n, “D”).Offset(0, 1), which means it will move 1 column right from the input cell.
+The resulting cell will be selected by Cells(n, “D”).Offset(0, 1), which means it will move 1 column right from the input cell.

-If the condition becomes FALSE means a cell doesn’t have any blank then the line under Else will execute and give the output value in the adjacent cell as “Delivered”.
+If the condition becomes FALSE—meaning a cell has a value—then the line under Else will execute and give the output value in the adjacent cell as “Delivered”.

 This loop will continue for each row in this range.